benui-dev/notgdc-site/README.md

 ### Other

 * [ ] Fix "www.notgdc.io" with www prefix not working
+* [ ] 404 event is not being fired when hitting the 404 page??
 * [x] Make repo public
 * [x] Fix notgdc.io not having HTTPS (certificate is stuck in processing?)
 * [x] Set up notgdc.io email address